ballerina-platform/ballerina-distribution/examples/ftp-client-read/ftp_client_read.md

 # FTP client - Read file

 The FTP client can be used to read files on remote servers using the FTP protocol.
 An `ftp:Client` can be created with default configurations and the `get` API can be used to read the files.
-This returns the file content as a `byte[]` stream which can then be written to another file/output to console.
+This returns the file content as a `byte[]` stream which can then be written to another file/output to console etc.

 ::: code ftp_client_read.bal :::